 Journalists and VR professionals speak at International Print Day 2018 at Palais de Nations.

-Simultaneously with the VR experiences, the audience had the chance to listen to an exciting panel about Virtual Reality storytelling and about the extra-dimensional advantage it has over its 2D counterpart as VR physically puts the viewer in the centre of the story into a non-physical world from the crème de la crème of the journalism world as well as the virtual world.
+Simultaneously with the VR experiences, the audience had the chance to listen to an exciting panel about Virtual Reality storytelling and the extra-dimensional advantage that it has over its 2D counterpart as VR physically puts the viewer in the centre of the story into a non-physical space from the crème de la crème of the journalism world as well as the virtual world.
 The panelists were as follows: David Bradshaw, VR Producer at BBC Studios; 2018 Pulitzer Prize winning, Nicole Carroll, Editor in Chief of USA Today along with the Pulitzer Prize winning, Ray Soto, Director of Emerging Technology for USA Today; and Daniel Waisberg, VR Producer and Google’s Analytics Advocate who discussed data visualization techniques used to effectively uncover insights and communicate data.

 Last but not least, Slalar Shahna, WVRF’s CEO gave a brief speech on the importance of VR, WVRF’s growing role as a networking and marketing platform for VR content creators, China as a very important VR market and a promotional video on WVRF’s Annual Summit in Crans-Montana produced for us by our good friends from Right Here/Right Now Productions.

 "Many people say that VR is dead or that it might die soon, I do not agree as many of you have tried VR today, it just needs better marketing," said Shahna.